Ex-Cincinnati cop 'scared to death' during shooting: lawyer

 If convicted, Tensing, who pleaded not guilty to murder, could be sentenced to life imprisonment.

-(Reporting by Ginny McCabe in Cincinnait, Writing by Timothy Mclaughlin; Editing by Alan Crosby)
+Reporting by Ginny McCabe in Cincinnait, Writing by Timothy Mclaughlin; Editing by Diane Craft and Jonathan Oatis